torvalds/linux/Documentation/admin-guide/blockdev/paride.rst

 The second component is a set of low-level protocol drivers for each of the parallel port IDE adapter chips.
-Thanks to the interest and encouragement of Linux users from many parts of the world, support is available for almost all known adapter protocols:
+Thanks to the interest and encouragement of GNU/Linux users from many parts of the world, support is available for almost all known adapter protocols:

 	====    ====================================== ====